amelia1105/README-generator/README.md

     git clone <filepath>
     ```

-3. In the command line, install dependencies using the following:
+3. Change to the README-generator directory.
+In the command line, install dependencies using the following:

     ```sh
     npm i